Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Limitations

 \section{Limitations}

-One limitation of our proposed method is the increased training cost due to lengthy prompts caused by the predictive rule.
-Nonetheless, by applying an efficient training recipe with advanced techniques like vLLM \cite{kwon2023efficient}, this cost remains manageable, allowing all experiments to be conducted on 2 NVIDIA A100 80GB GPUs.
-In inference, since the predictive rule is static at the prefix, caching techniques \cite{gim2024prompt, zheng2024sglang} can be applied to reduce inference cost.
-Also, expanding the scope to include tens or hundreds of properties, as well as generalizing the proposed approach to other tasks within the drug discovery pipeline and to additional entities such as proteins or nucleic acids \cite{ferreira2025ai}, constitutes an important direction for future work.
+One limitation of our proposed method is the increased training cost caused by longer prompts induced by the predictive rule.
+However, with an efficient training recipe and optimized frameworks such as vLLM \cite{kwon2023efficient}, this cost remains manageable, enabling all experiments to run on two NVIDIA A100 80GB GPUs.
+During inference, because the predictive rule is a static prefix, caching techniques \cite{gim2024prompt, zheng2024sglang} can be applied to reduce the cost of batch inference.
+We further analyze inference cost in Appendix \ref{app-g}.
+Also, expanding the current scope to include tens or hundreds of tasks, as well as generalizing the proposed method to other problems within the drug discovery pipeline and to additional entities such as proteins or nucleic acids \cite{ferreira2025ai}, constitutes an important direction for future work.